 A small independent liberal arts college for men and women, Marist is located on the Hudson River in Poughkeepsie, New York, midway between New York City and Albany.
 Its modern 100-acre campus comfortably accommodates 1600 full-time undergraduate students.
-The College has no plans to expand its undergraduate enrollment, but it does expect to develop a graduate body of 300 students by the end of the decade.
-Graduate programs in Business Administration and Community Psychology were introduced in Fall, 1972.

-Marist awards Bachelor of Arts degrees in nineteen majors, Bachelor of Science degrees in three majors and a Bachelor of Professional Studies in one major.
+Marist awards Bachelor of Arts degrees in fourteen majors, Bachelor of Science degrees in six majors and a Bachelor of Professional Studies in one major.
 In Fall, 1975, a major in computer mathematics was offered for the first time.
-Other recently introduced majors include accounting, criminal justice, communication arts, and fashion design and retail studies.
+Other recently introduced majors include sociology/social work, fine arts, and fashion design and retail studies.
+A major development in Marist's academic programming was the introduction of graduate studies in 1972.
+Marist now offers a Master of Business Administration Degree, a Master of Public Administration, and a Master of Arts in Counseling/Community Psychology.